Sarkuya/OpenGL-RedBook-Notes/README.md

 ## Environment Preparation ##

-You are considered as having previously installed the following compoents:
+You are considered as having previously installed the following components:

 * Visual Studio Commuity 2013
 * Visual Studio Markdown Mode Extension
 * freeglut
 * glew

-That's all.
+## Usage ##

+1. Fork, clone or download the project.
+2. Double-click on the OpenGLRedbookNotes.sln in the root directory to open the solution in Visual Studio.